-Inverell has a population of 16,075 people, while the local government area has approximately 17,000 residents.
+Inverell has a population of 12,000 people, while the local government area has approximately 17,000 residents.
 With a median age of 40 years, the Inverell community is older (and ageing), resulting in a greater demand for passive and informal recreation activities and opportunities.
-Access to playing fields and formal sport opportunities are not as important, with older people generally seeking walking, cycling and other low impact physical activities.
+Access to playing fields and formal sport opportunities are not as important for this age group, with older people generally seeking walking, cycling and other low impact physical activities.